The Caretaker (musician)

 James Leyland Kirby (born 9 May 1974), known professionally as the Caretaker, is an English ambient musician.
-His work as the Caretaker is characterized as exploring memory and its gradual deterioration, nostalgia, and melancholy.
+His work as the Caretaker is characterized by exploring memory and its gradual deterioration, nostalgia, and melancholy.
 The project was initially inspired by the haunted ballroom scene in the 1980 film The Shining, the 1978 TV show Pennies from Heaven, and the 1962 film Carnival of Souls.
 His first several releases comprised treated and manipulated samples of 1930s ballroom pop recordings.
 Most of his album covers were painted by his friend, Ivan Seal.

 The Caretaker's works have received critical acclaim in publications such as The Wire, The New York Times, and BBC Music.

 Career

 1999–2003: Haunted Ballroom trilogy

-Simon Reynolds refers to the Caretaker's first three releases as "the haunted ballroom trilogy", spanning 1999–2003: Selected Memories from the Haunted Ballroom, A Stairway to the Stars, We'll All Go Riding on a Rainbow.
+Simon Reynolds refers to the Caretaker's first three releases as "the haunted ballroom trilogy", spanning 1999–2003: Selected Memories from the Haunted Ballroom, A Stairway to the Stars, and We'll All Go Riding on a Rainbow.